Royal Commission on Government Organization

 The Royal Commission on Government Organization (also known as the Glassco Commission) was a Canadian Royal Commission appointed in 1960 to inquire into the organization of the Government of Canada.
 Chaired by businessman J. Grant Glassco, it issued a five volume report in 1962 and 1963 recommending that government departments be managed on a decentralized basis, that the Treasury Board be reorganized, and that senior management should rotate between departments.

+Recommendations

+The Glassco recommended that the Dominion Bureau of Statistics should become an independent department whose independence should formally be recognised.
+In January 1965, this led to an Order in Council, which designated the Bureau Department of the federal government.
+The Dominion Statistician would be Deputy Head.